From 'Who Are You?' to 'What Do You Need to Do?'

 20 sessions.
 Six tests.
 One anchor insight each.

-Mid-process testing happened before final designs were made — 20 internal Stardog sessions covering technical and non-technical roles.
-Each test surfaced one clear insight that shaped what we built next.
+Testing happened mid-process, before final designs were locked -> 20 internal Stardog sessions across technical and non-technical roles.
+Each test gave us one clear thing to act on.

 CARD SORTING